ReactorboY/express-heroku-boilerplate/README.md

 # Express Heroku Boilerplate

-A Easy to use, precise and upto-date Boilerplate for deploying your express app to heroku
+What's the use of creating an application when you can't showcase it to world & and make it accessible by internet.

+## Features

+1. Easy to Use
+2. Deploy on the Go
+3. Focus on API creation not on deploying & debugging on your app on server

 New to Heroku and Express and want to deploy your first app to Heroku, use this boilerplate for quickstart